GINARTeam/docs/docs/General-Concepts/API-explain.md

 ![GINAR System](https://github.com/ginarteam/docs/blob/master/docs/General-Concepts/System.png?raw=true)

-The **GINAR Service** is a bridge between clients requesting random numbers and decentralized networks which oversees generating numbers
+**GINAR Service** is a bridge between clients who requesting random numbers and decentralized networks which oversees generating numbers

-The **Core Layer** is in charge of generating the random numbers.
+**Core Layer** is in charge of generating the random numbers.
 This component is running on a permissioned blockchain that consists of many nodes distributed throughout the network.
-Each node in the Core Layer has a private key sk and a corresponding public key pk.
+Each node in the Core Layer has a **private key sk** and a corresponding **public key pk**.

-The **public blockchain** hosts a low-speed, open, multi-participatory RNG protocol to produce fair, verifiable numbers.
+**Public blockchain** hosts a low-speed, open, multi-participatory RNG protocol to produce fair, verifiable numbers.